Ondei98/Onitama/README.md

     *   Highlighting of selected pieces.
     *   Highlighting of valid move destinations combining possibilities from both cards (green for move, magenta for capture).
     *   Dedicated UI overlay for resolving ambiguous moves.

-**Work In Progress / To-Do:**

-*   **Card System and UI:**
-    *   Still to visualize the neutral card.
-*   **First player Move UI:**
-    *   Currently uses a Toast.
-Plan to implement a more intuitive UI  to show first player to move.
    *   **Game Engine / State Management:**
-    *   While functional, the game state management could be more robust (e.g., dedicated game state class, clearer separation of concerns).
+    *   A Negamax with alpha-beta pruning AI is now perfectly working.
+    *   Four distinct search depths are mapped to four difficulty levels (which can be chosen in the settings).
 *   **Settings Menu:**
+    *   The settings menu is implemented and fully functional, currently offering difficulty selection.
+**Work In Progress / To-Do:**

+*   **Settings Menu:**
-    *   Not yet implemented.
-Could include options for sound, themes, etc., in the future.
+    *   Future updates may include options for sound, themes, and more.
 *   **Visual Polish & Animations:**
-    *   No animations for piece movements or card transitions.
+    *   No animations for card transitions.
 *   **Sound Effects / Music:**
     *   Not yet implemented (but I'm a musician so let me cook).
-*   **AI Opponent:**
-    *   A significant future and main goal, not yet started.
 *   **Code Refinements & Testing:**
     *   Ongoing need for refactoring for clarity and efficiency.
     *   More comprehensive unit and UI testing.